Pnikanti/bandwidth_watcher/readme.md

-# 🌐 Bandwidth Watcher
+# 🌍 Bandwidth watcher
-Bandwidth is measured as the amount of data that can be transferred from one point to another within a network in a specific amount of time.
+### "Bandwidth is measured as the amount of data that can be transferred from one point to another within a network in a specific amount of time."
+## ⚙️ Configuration
+Bandwidth watcher currently only supports InfluxDB - Huawei router combination.
+Check out configuration file for possible configuration combinations.

-## 🏗️ Setup
+## 🏴‍☠️ Bootstrapping
-Bandwith Watcher uses pipenv, to install dependencies, please ensure that you have [**pipenv**](https://pypi.org/project/pipenv/) installed.
+Bandwith Watcher uses pipenv.
+To install dependencies, please ensure that you have [**pipenv**](https://pypi.org/project/pipenv/) installed.

-## 🌲 Services
-**🛠️ Under Construction 🛠️** <br>
-Bandwidth Watcher tries by default to save the measurements to InfluxDB.
-To get InfluxDB and other services, get [**Docker**](https://www.docker.com/).<br>
-Start Docker services with premade script or start them by hand with docker-compose.

-    bash docker/docker.sh start --> start services
-    bash docker/docker.sh stop --> stop services
+## 🗝️ Environment variables a.k.a. secrets

+    DATABASE_USERNAME
+    DATABASE_PASSWORD
+    ROUTER_USERNAME
+    ROUTER_PASSWORD

 ### 🛠️ Development environment
 Developing Bandwidth Watcher?